-If a distribution of income remains unclaimed for three consecutive distributions then the ACD may convert the holding to Accumulation Shares, and will purchase additional Shares with the unclaimed income.
+If a distribution of income remains unclaimed for three consecutive distributions then the ACD may switch the holding to Accumulation Shares, and will purchase additional Shares with the unclaimed income.

-Subject to the preceding paragraph, any distribution remaining unclaimed after a period of six years shall become part of the capital property of the relevant Fund.
+Subject to the preceding paragraph, any distribution remaining unclaimed after a period of six years shall become part of the capital property of a Fund.